Water, Sewer, Sanitation & Stormwater

 Typically, the water meter is located in the front yard, near the street or sidewalk.
-(You may need a screwdriver, or similar device to assist with removal of the meter box lid.)
 Have a pencil or pen and some paper handy.

 Carefully remove the meter-box lid, and set it aside.
 Then, flip the meter lens cap to expose the meter face.
 (Dirt may need to be removed to expose the meter dial.)

 Most meter faces have a flow indicator (small, red or black in color, triangular or snowflake in shape).
 If there is no water being used at the time of inspection, the flow indicator should be 100% stationary.
 If the flow indicator is turning, continue directly to Step #4 below.
 (This is a good indication that there may* be a leak somewhere in or around your dwelling.)

 Not all leaks are big and clearly noticeable.
 However, even a small or intermittent leak can increase your water bill by a significant amount.
 If the meter does not have a flow indicator -or- the flow indicator is not moving, continue with these steps to further evaluate the situation:

 1. Copy down the numbers (from left to right) on the meter’s gallons register.

 Note: There are two different styles of residential meters found throughout the City of Conway Utilities service area.
 Both meters have a "flow indicator" to help identify minor leaks.
 However, each type of meter is read slightly differently.

 2. Do not use any water for a period of two (2) hours (or overnight).

 3. Take another reading from your meter’s gallons register after the two (2) hour testing period, and compare it to the first reading.
 If the reading is higher, there may* be a water leak. (*Important note: Household systems such as irrigation systems can use large amounts of water automatically, as part of normal operation.
 Therefore, a higher reading does not always indicate a leak.)